Lowcountry hospitals offering daily free drive-thru COVID-19 tests

 “We have to stay vigilant, we have to keep wearing a mask and we have to push these numbers even lower,” said Clark.

-The testing sites at both hospitals will be open from 8 a.m. to Noon Monday thru Friday.
+The testing sites at both hospitals will be open from 8 a.m. to noon Monday through Friday:

 It will take about 48-72 hours to get results for anyone who doesn’t have a doctor’s order.